Justin-Credible/Ionic-TypeScript-Starter/docs/gulp-tasks.md

 The resulting JavaScript bundle will be written to `www/js/bundle.js`.

-The JavaScript output will be minified if the debug flag is set to true via the current build scheme.
+The JavaScript output will be minified if the debug flag is set to false via the current build scheme.
 Minification is done by delegating to the minify task.

 !!! note
 	If you are using VS Code, you can use <kbd>⌘ Command</kbd><kbd>⇧ Shift</kbd><kbd>B</kbd> to run the `ts` task with the default scheme.
 Any compilation problems will be shown in VS Code's error console.